ajay5bs/angular-demo/README.md

-# angular-demo
+# AngularDemo
-This project will have code for basic angular features to understand how it works
+Creating Demo code to explain all Angular Concepts